AguaClara/filtration-theory/Spring 2019/Spring 2019 Report.md

 ### Future Work

 The team is currently working towards preparing a system to add the clay into the apparatus to ensure a desirable influent turbidity.
-We would also require to have a mixing system to prevent the clay from settling down.
+We would also require to have a mixing system to prevent the clay from settling down, as well as creating a structure to support that addition.

 The StaRS Spring 2019 team will be filling the filters with the varying sand grain sizes as well as determining the coagulant dosage that the system will start with when running experiments.
 The code for determining the coagulant concentration can be found in the appendix.
 Methods for the team's experiments will need to be drafted into a manual.